We're live on Product Hunt right now! Come support our launch

 Frequently asked questions about Power BI alternatives

-What’s the difference between Power BI and Power BI Embedded?
+What’s the difference between Power BI and Power BI Embedded analytics?

 Is Tableau better than Power BI for Embedded analytics?

-On the whole, Tableau is pretty similar to Power BI for embedding analytics into your app or website.
-Both offer robust security and connectivity with a huge range of data sources—but both rely on iframe embedding which is notoriously slow and clunky.
+Tableau is pretty similar to Power BI embedded analytics for your app or website.
+Both offer robust data security and connectivity with a huge range of data sources—but both rely on iframe embedding which is notoriously slow and clunky.

-If you or your engineers are more familiar with one of them already, it’s worth sticking with what you know.
+If you already have a Power BI developer, it’s worth sticking with what you know.
 That said, whether you prefer Tableau or Power BI depends entirely on your team and business needs.

 Overall, you might want to explore the benefits of Embeddable, which is purpose-built for embedded analytics and leverages a next-generation headless embedded analytics approach to enable you to create a lightning-fast, fully native experience for your customers.